Brittany Murphy (also known as Brittany Anne Murphy-Monjack, born 10.11.1977, died 20.12.2009)

 For the soundtrack to Happy Feet, Murphy covered Queen's 'Somebody to Love' and Earth, Wind & Fire's 'Boogie Wonderland'.

 Murphy has appeared in a number of music videos, including Luscious Jackson's 'Here', Wheatus' 'A Little Respect' and Tears For Fears' 'Closest Thing To Heaven'.

-In the past, Brittany dated the actor Ashton Kutcher, as well as the talent manager Jeff Kwatinetz.
+Personal Life: In the past, Brittany dated the actor Ashton Kutcher, as well as the talent manager Jeff Kwatinetz.
 She was briefly engaged to the production assistant Joe Macaluso, but they never married.